 Having a better understanding of HSAs may help you decide if it's a viable option for you and your needs.

 You can use an HSA to set aside pretax income in order to pay for qualified health care expenses such as prescription drugs, copays, ambulance rides, and dental and vision care.
 Typically, you cannot use your HSA to pay for your health care premiums.
 Some banks, financial institutions and health insurance companies offer HSAs.
 If one is offered through your health insurance company, you must have a high-deductible health plan (HDHP) to qualify.
 With an HDHP, you typically pay a higher deductible out-of-pocket before your health insurance plan kicks in.
 Although the premiums for an HDHP tend to be lower than average, the costs you have to pay before reaching the deductible can add up.

-For 2019, the minimum deductible to qualify for an HSA is $2,700 for a family and $1,350 for an individual, according to the U.S. Department of Health and Human Services (HHS).
-These amounts will change slightly for 2020, with the minimum to qualify set at $2,800 and $1,400 for families and individuals, respectively.
+For 2022, the minimum deductible to qualify for an HSA is $2,800 for a family and $1,400 for an individual, according to the U.S. Department of Health and Human Services (HHS).

 How Does an HSA Work?

 Before you open an HSA, it's important to understand how they work.
 Many health care providers offer HSAs.
 If yours doesn't have that option, you may be able to open your own account.

 If you qualify and decide to contribute to an HSA, there are maximum yearly limits.
 In 2022, the maximum contribution for a family is $7,300 and the maximum contribution for an individual is $3,650.